That's My Boy

 Ending Explained: That's My Boy

-The final moments of That's My Boy reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of That's My Boy reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch That's My Boy?